rtalusan13/digtwin/updates.md

 # Updates & Patches
 ## 7/28/25
 - Looking into the button highlighting issue, where the peach emoji can be clicked on and highlighted (possible solution?: png rather than text)
+- Will further scale progression, price increase overlaps too early from one entity to the following one
 ## 7/27/25
 - Renamed "Upgrades" to "Entities" across all files, to make way for modifiers/upgrades that can be bought separate of entities
 - Included new entities, scaled progression to set up for upgrades (more patches will decrease rates)